Design and implement a data structure for a Least Frequently Used (LFU) cache.

 del self.cache[lfu_key]

-self.cache[key] = [value, 1, self.timestamp]To achieve O(1) operations, we need fast access to both the least frequent element and the least recently used element within each frequency group.
-We use a hash map from frequency to a doubly linked list.
-Each linked list maintains insertion order, so the head is the least recently used.
+self.cache[key] = [value, 1, self.timestamp]To achieve O(1) operations, we need fast access to a key's current node and to the least recently used node inside each frequency group.
+We use a hash map from frequency to a doubly linked list of cache nodes, and a separate key-to-node map for direct access.
+Each linked list maintains recency order within one frequency bucket, so the head is the eviction candidate for ties.
 We also track the current minimum frequency to quickly find which list to evict from.

-valMap (key to value), countMap (key to frequency), and listMap (frequency to doubly linked list of keys).lfuCount, the current minimum frequency in the cache.get(key): if the key exists, move it from its current frequency list to the next frequency list, update the frequency, and adjust lfuCount if needed.put(key, value): if the key exists, update its value and treat it like a get operation.
+nodeMap (or equivalent key-to-node lookup) and a listMap (frequency to doubly linked list of nodes).lfuCount, the current minimum frequency in the cache.get(key): if the key exists, move it from its current frequency list to the next frequency list, update the frequency, and adjust lfuCount if needed.put(key, value): if the key exists, update its value and treat it like a get operation.
 If inserting a new key and at capacity, pop the leftmost (oldest) element from the lfuCount list.lfuCount to 1.class ListNode:

 self.val = val